Bayremboussaidi/Hotel_Res_SpringBoot/README.md

 The **Reservation Hotel project** is a Spring Boot application designed to manage hotel reservations.
 It provides functionalities for managing reservations, rooms, user information, and user roles.
 The application uses JWT for authentication and authorization, ensuring secure access to its resources.

 Features
-CRUD Operations: Full Create, Read, Update, Delete functionality for each entity.
+CRUD Operations: Full Create, Read, Update, Delete functionality for each entity. /n
-DTOs: Data Transfer Objects are used to encapsulate data sent between the client and server.
-JWT Authentication: Secure authentication using JSON Web Tokens (JWT).
+DTOs: Data Transfer Objects are used to encapsulate data sent between the client and server./n JWT Authentication: Secure authentication using JSON Web Tokens (JWT).
 Security Configuration: Configured Spring Security to protect endpoints and manage user roles.
 Technologies Used